 4. Experiment with different mediums.

 Along the lines of making various projects, remember that working with different mediums will challenge you and improve your skills!
 So, instead of using sumi ink for your next project, try watercolor calligraphy.
-Work with the Finetec palette to make glittery, golden letters!
+Work with metallic watercolors to make glittery, golden letters.
 Embrace paint-like white ink to make a pleasing contrast of white letters on dark paper!
 There are always new supplies and techniques that you can try to keep surprising yourself.

 5. Don’t stress about having a strict practice routine.

 Ideally, I’d recommend that you practice calligraphy at least three times per week in 20-minute sessions.
 That said, only you know your schedule and the repetition you need to master something.
 You may not have 60 minutes of free time in a week right now, and that’s okay!
-As a new mom, I know that I certainly don’t.
-Honestly — just set aside whatever time you can to learn, and that’s enough.
+Just set aside whatever time you can to learn, and that’s enough.

 6. Take lots of progress photos.